themadbit/myNixOS/README.md

-Building and creating is configuration this work.
+Building and creating this configuration is work!
 Hard work for that matter.
+Lots of it actually.

 It requires a lot of patience and understanding of the Nix ecosystem.
 You need to know every comma and every semicolon.